FiligranHQ/xtm-browser-extension/docs/features.md

 ## Entity Details Panel

-When you click on a highlighted entity, a side panel opens with comprehensive information:
+When you click on a highlighted entity, a side panel opens with comprehensive information.

+### Loading State

+While fetching entity details from OpenCTI/OpenAEV, a loading spinner replaces the platform logo in the navigation bar.
+This provides visual feedback during data loading, especially useful for:
+- Initial entity lookup after clicking scan results
+- Navigating between multi-platform or multi-type entities
+- Fetching detailed metadata from platforms

 ### Entity Information
 - **Type Badge**: Entity type with icon and color coding